top of page

 7. Accept the changes.

-Import a Family Tree to FindMyPast
+Import a Family Tree to Findmypast

 If you have built your family tree on other genealogy websites and programs, you won’t want to waste your time manually rebuilding your family tree.
-Instead, you can upload a GEDCOM file to FindMyPast.
+Instead, you can upload a GEDCOM file to Findmypast.

-Begin by creating a GEDCOM file from Ancestry, MyHeritage, RootsMagic, Legacy Tree Software, Family Tree Maker, or other programs.
+You can begin by creating a GEDCOM file from Ancestry, MyHeritage, RootsMagic, Legacy Tree Software, Family Tree Maker, or other programs.

 (Note: You can not download a GEDCOM file directly from FamilySearch.
 You must use a software program such as Family Tree Maker or RootsMagic to create a GEDCOM file.)